Vincit/wordpress/README.md

 ```

 ### Add this package
-~~Run `composer require --dev vincit/wordpress` for the stable version.~~
+Run `composer require --dev vincit/wordpress` for the stable version.

-Use `composer require --dev vincit/wordpress dev-master` to get the latest version.
+Use `composer require --dev vincit/wordpress dev-master` to get the latest version. ~May~ will contain bugs.

 Finally run `vagrant up`.